mrstefangrimm/No3/Instructable/instructions.md

 ![assembledactuators](./assembledactuators.jpg)

 To build the actuator assembly, fixate two wooden dowels d8 x l166 mm to the *LMXIP-Back* with two screws M2 x l20 mm.
 Plug-in the two LnR-Actuators and add the *LMXIP-Front*.
-Add a *Cmn-FlangeClip* to each of the LnR-Actuators but do not fixate it yet.
+Add a *Cmn-FlangeClip* to each of the LnR-Actuator shafts but do not fixate it yet.

 Plug-in the assembled phantom body into the actuator assembly.
-Connect the  flange with the flange clip.
-Align the cylinders and then fixate the  flange clips with some glue.
+Connect the  flange-clip with the flange.
+Align the cylinders and then fixate the flange clips with some glue to the actuator shafts.

 ## Step 7: Add the Gating Platform